8 Ways to Know if your Barre Class is a Good Investment

 Like any exercise that has gained- and sustained- popularity over the years, derivatives of the original Lotte Berk Method (established in NYC in the 1970’s) can be found.
-Of course, the science of exercise has shaped the Berk’s method over time to make it more effective, and safer in areas where the original exercises or positions may not be as beneficial for the body as originally believed.
-Many of the higher quality barre methods and classes are based on the grounding principles of the original exercises, and those that have been improved upon, to maintain a commitment to proper form and exercise safety.
+Of course, the science of exercise has shaped Berk’s method over time to make it more effective, and safer.
+Many of the higher quality barre methods and classes are based on the grounding principles of the original exercises, and those that have been improved upon, to maintain a commitment to proper form, exercise safety and most importantly, results.

-But many others have been created in a weekend of workshop trainings, rely heavily on moving quickly to elevate the heart rate instead of getting deep into the muscular work, or hire young instructors with little to no fitness experience, simply because they resemble the perceived ideal of a barre instructor (i.e. think college co-ed) or the “girl next door”.
+But many others have been created in a weekend of workshop trainings, or rely too heavily on moving quickly to elevate the heart rate instead of combining movement with stillness, i.e. getting deep into the muscular work.

-These classes are taught using predetermined choreography and often sound like they are “scripted”.
-You will recognize them because you will likely get the same exercises, same cues, and perhaps the same music in every class…for a week, for a month or until their corporate parents tell them that it’s time to change.
+Some classes are taught using predetermined choreography and often sound like they are “scripted”.
+You will recognize them as you get the same exercises, same cues, and perhaps the same music in every class…for a week, for a month or until their corporate parents tell them that it’s time to change.
 The reason?
 The instructor likely does not have the qualifications to teach a multi-level class to a room filled with different shapes, sizes, ages and physical abilities.

 • Is form and alignment a priority?
 It should be.
 Working in misaligned form is ineffective; you simply won’t get the most out of any exercise if done improperly.
 Worse yet, it puts undue pressure on the joints, and can lead to injury.